Federal Rules of Civil Procedure: Title IX – Special Proceedings

-Chapter IX currently deals with special types of litigation that may take place in the federal courts.
+Chapter IX deals with special types of litigation that may take place in the federal courts.
 A former version of Chapter IX, contained in the original Rules of Civil Procedure, dealt with appeals from a District Court to a United States Court of Appeals.
 These rules were abrogated in 1967 when they were superseded by the Federal Rules of Appellate Procedure, a separate set of rules specifically governing the Courts of Appeals.